OneDrive Usage Report In M365 Admin Center & PowerShell

 Step 7.
 Press Enter, wait for the download to complete, then follow the folder path that you mentioned you should see the report.

 Step 8.
-Open it in any spreadsheet program.
-You can also use a text viewer as the OneDrive usage report, which is just a csv file.
+Open it in a spreadsheet; you can also use a text viewer, as the OneDrive usage report is just a csv file.

 Compare GUI vs Script-Based Method